waynodiablo/Oystercard/thermostat/0_challenge_map.md

 ## What is JavaScript?

 JavaScript is a fully-featured programming language.
 It runs in the web browser.
-It lets you write web apps with which a user can interact without a page refresh.
+It lets you write web apps that can update the page without a page refresh.

 It's a great second language to learn, as it introduces many new language concepts not found in Ruby.
 It will also let you reinforce concepts you've already learned.